Education, Research, Advocacy, Awareness and Funding for EGID Research

 The CURED Mission

-CURED is a not for profit foundation dedicated to those suffering from Eosinophilic Gastrointestinal Diseases (EGID), including eosinophilic esophagitis (EoE), eosinophilic gastritis (EG), eosinophilic colitis (EC), and other eosinophilic disorders.
+CURED is a not for profit foundation dedicated to those suffering from Eosinophilic Gastrointestinal Diseases (EGID), including eosinophilic esophagitis (EoE), eosinophilic gastritis (EoG), eosinophilic colitis (EoC), and other eosinophilic diseases.

 Recent tragic events affecting communities across America unfortunately highlight hate, discrimination, and inequities facing black lives.
 CURED Foundation joins in solidarity with those seeking justice and systemic change.
 Only when we achieve equal justice and opportunity for all people - no matter their race, ethnicity, national origin, creed, gender, and sexual orientation - can we live in a peaceful and fair world.